barneydesmond/blog/_posts/2012-12-25-a-quiet-christmas.markdown

 ## Hunger pangs

-As we got back to the hotel we noticed the neibouring building just to the west was open for business (it was closed by the time we arrived last night).
+As we got back to the hotel we noticed the neighbouring building just to the west was open for business (it was closed by the time we arrived last night).
 It turns out that Via Inn is next to a [maid cafe and relaxation](http://www.mia-studio.com/) place.
 Huh, that's new.

 Ast was content to sit at the hotel watching shitty TV, but I was hungry again and it was getting on to about 1am.
 I went wandering in Akiba to see what could be had.